Hi Seniors anybody can guide me that for hr executive position, in which court we can file a case against an employer.

 Dear Kavita,

-Your problem seems to be associated with your unpaid dues and your full and final.
-You need to approach the labour commissioner of your area and file a complaint against your employer for it.
-The compitent authority to decide this matter is local labour commissioner.
-Please approach him with an application detailing everything and i am sure that you will get a resolution.
+Your problem seems to be associated with your unpaid dues and your full and final settlement.
+You need to approach the labor commissioner of your area and file a complaint against your employer for it.
+The competent authority to decide this matter is the local labor commissioner.
+Please approach him with an application detailing everything, and I am sure that you will get a resolution.

 Best of luck